johnfedoruk/bangular/aio/content/guide/hierarchical-dependency-injection.md

 In fact, there is no such thing as ***the*** injector.
 An application may have multiple injectors.
-An Angular application is a tree of components.
+An Bangular application is a tree of components.
 Each component instance has its own injector.
 The tree of components parallels the tree of injectors.